 5 drops vanilla oleoresin

-This delicious combination will remind you of a hot cup of mint flavoured coffee on a cold winter’s day.
-This blend is infused with with spearmint and has undertones of warm, sweet vanilla.
+A delicious blend that will remind you of a hot cup of peppermint coffee on a cold winter’s day.
+This essential oil room spray blend is infused with with spearmint and has undertones of warm, sweet vanilla and rich chocolate.

 Ingredients